the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 This blog is NOT:
 * a research blog with journal-tier contributions, though I try my best to apply a research-oriented mindset to AI Engineering
 * a plug or product pitch, though I will unabashedly rave about any tools that make me a happy engineer
-* a guarantee of novel ideas - I'll write about what's on my mind, and while I’m not claiming all my ideas are original, they’re always hard-won
+* a guarantee of novel ideas - I'll write about what's on my mind, and while I’m not claiming all my ideas are original, my opinions are always hard-won

 ### 🖊️ Why I'm writing

 #### Reason \#1: To share my learnings with anyone else wanting to learn

-I'm extremely fortunate to work in a field at the forefront of human innovation, using cutting-edge technology every day, and sometimes contributing to the state of the art.
+I'm extremely fortunate to work in a field at the forefront of human innovation, using cutting-edge technology every day, and even contributing to the state of the art.
 It's heartwarming to see the crescendo of mass excitement and curiosity around AI as it progressively influences our lives.
 And while there are no shortages of learning resources out there, especially about a tech-friendly field like AI, I am hoping my particular career trajectory might offer unique perspectives, and maybe even meaningful insights.